easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 +++++++++++++++++++++++++

 By default, EasyBuild will only include the collection of easyconfig files that is part of the EasyBuild installation in the robot search path.
 More specifically, only directories listed in the `Python search path` (partially specified by the ``$PYTHONPATH`` environment variable) that contain a subdirectory named ``easybuild/easyconfigs`` are considered part of the robot search path (in the order they are encountered).

 A constant named ``DEFAULT_ROBOT_PATHS`` is available that can be used (only) in EasyBuild configuration files to refer to the default robot search path.
-See :ref:`configuration_file_templates_constants` for more information on using constants in EasyBuild configuration files.
+For more information on using constants in EasyBuild configuration files, see :ref:`configuration_file_templates_constants`.

 Example use case
 ++++++++++++++++

-Wishlist:
+For example, say we want to configure EasyBuild to behave as follows w.r.t. the robot search path:

 * (always) prefer easyconfig files in the archive/repository over the ones that are included in the EasyBuild installation (i)
-* consider easyconfig files located in the current directory first or ``/tmp`` (in that order) before any others (ii)
+* consider easyconfig files located in the current directory or home directory first (in that order), before any others (ii)

 Matching setup: